influxdata/telegraf/plugins/outputs/cratedb/README.md

 ## Table Schema

-The plugin requires a a table with the following schema.
+The plugin requires a table with the following schema.

 ```sql